Murder of Lauren Burk: Post-conviction

-Auburn University has established a scholarship for freshman majoring in graphic design in Burk's honor.

 Aftermath

 After Burk's murder, her family filed a claim against Auburn University, pressing them to re-establish a campus police force.
 The Burks claimed that the university's decision to merge its police force with the city's police force led to inadequate security.
 They sought $1 million.
 Alabama's Board of Adjustment denied the claim in November 2014.
+Auburn University has established a scholarship for freshman majoring in graphic design in Burk's honor.

 Burk's parents have been strong supporters of Lockhart's death sentence.
 Burk's mother said at a hearing in 2018, "He didn't give her a second chance.
 He shouldn't get a second chance either."
 Her father said at another hearing in 2019, “We maintain our desire for the death penalty.
 Lauren did get the death penalty without a hearing, and we will do anything it takes to continue this process.
 Even if it goes to the Supreme Court, the Burk family will never give up.”